Tips for Cleaning Your AC System

-With summer coming to an end in Omaha, now is a good time to get a head start on air conditioner maintenance.
+With summer winding down in Omaha, now is an ideal time to get a head start on air conditioner maintenance.

-If you haven’t cleaned it recently, it could be clogged with dirt and debris from your yard.
-This buildup can decrease your unit’s efficiency and cause it to stop working.
-Or require replacement more quickly.
+If you haven’t taken care of it recently, it could be blocked with dust and yard waste.
+This collection can reduce your unit’s efficiency and cause it to stop working.
+Or require replacement sooner.

-We recommend having your air conditioning system professionally serviced every year.
+We advise having your air conditioning system professionally serviced once a year.
 Why?
-A clean unit can be more energy efficient, which could save you money on electric expenses.
+A clean system can be more energy efficient, which could save you money on energy costs.

-Consistent AC maintenance also helps our technicians locate and handle small issues before they become high-priced problems.
+Consistent AC maintenance also helps our technicians locate and handle minor issues before they turn into expensive problems.

 Related: How to Keep Your Air Conditioner from Failing